foodforarabbit/fusionjs/private/fusion-plugin-secrets/README.md

 ### API

 * `devValues` - Values to use in development environments.
 Must be specified when not in production.
-Cannot be specified when in production.

 * `get(key, defaultValue)` - Matches the API of of [`dottie.get`](https://www.npmjs.com/package/dottie#get-value)